RedParrotBerkeley/presidential_debate_app/README.md

 3. Open script.js and paste the decrypted apiKey into line 39 and 321 and click save

 4. Open index.html in your web browser.
 (Best using Chrome)

+## License

+This project is licensed under the Testing Purposes License - see the [LICENSE] file for details.